FREQUENTLY ASKED QUESTIONS

 Preschool/ New Entrant Transition Visits

-Children are welcome to visit the school, with their parents, prior to starting.
+Children are encouraged to visit the school, with their parents, prior to starting.

 Visits are usually offered on Mondays and Wednesdays upon discussion with the New Entrant teacher.